 Confidential advisor UM

 Have you experienced undesirable behaviour?
-Then you can talk to Wendy Geijen, UM’s confidential advisor for students.
+Then you can talk to Wendy Geijen or Romy Beuken, UM’s confidential advisors for students.

 Would you like more information about what the confidential advisor can help you with?
 Please click here.